Chardonnay batonnage demonstration video: winemaking in action

 November 22, 2011

 Have you ever wanted to see what happens inside a wine barrel?
 You’re not alone.
-Last summer, our Guest Services staff asked us if it would be possible to create a special see-through barrel, so trade tour and tasting guests could get an inside look at the old-world winemaking art of batonnage.
+Last summer, we created a special see-through wine barrel and placed it in the winery’s barrel room, so Tour & Tasting guests could get an inside look at the old-world winemaking art of batonnage.
 I worked with one of our local cooperages to create Jordan’s first demonstration barrel, available for viewing during our 3 p.m. private trade tours from October through April, when our youngest vintage of Chardonnay is aging in barrel.

-Batonnage, or stirring of the lees, is practiced for every vintage of Jordan Chardonnay.
+What is the definition of batonnage?
+Batonnage, or stirring of the lees, is practiced judiciously for every vintage of Jordan Chardonnay.
 By hand-stirring the lees, we release compounds from the dying yeast cells into the wine, which contribute to a creamy, smoother mouthfeel.
 These compounds help to integrate the oak flavors into the wine and soften the oak tannins.